Perustaja/PermissionServer/README.md

 # PermissionServer
 Currently in pre-release only used for personal debugging.
-Currently evaluating what needs would be needed and how best to go about that.
+Currently evaluating what features would be needed, how the package would be used, and how best to go about designing the system.
 See https://github.com/Perustaja/PermissionServerDemo for an example.